Suicide Awareness Campaign

 Dealing With Issues?

-If you are dealing with one or more of these issues or know someone who is, please take advantage of the State Bar’s confidential Lawyer Assistance Program hotline at 800-327-9631.
-Staffed by trained counselors 24 hours a day, seven days a week, the hotline is for anyone associated with the legal profession—whether a lawyer, law student, support staff or family member—who has a personal problem that is causing you significant concern.
+If you are dealing with one or more of these issues or know someone who is, please take advantage of the State Bar's confidential Lawyer Assistance Program hotline at 800-327-9631.
+Staffed by trained counselors 24 hours a day, seven days a week, the hotline is for lawyers and judges who have personal problems that are causing significant concerns.
 LAP also offers up to six prepaid in-person counseling sessions with a licensed counselor per year.
 To help meet the needs of its members and ensure confidentiality, the Bar contracts the services of CorpCare Associates Inc. Employee Assistance Program, a Georgia-headquartered national counseling agency.